cloudquery/cq-source-bitly/docs/README.md

     #countries_summary_unit: "month"
     # optional. unit to use to query last 1 {unit} of clicks by a referrer.
 Default: month.
 Values: hour, day, week, month.
     #referrers_summary_unit: "month"
+    #optional: get data only for the links on the list
+    #only:
+    #  - bit.ly/1234567
 ```

 ## Tables